DevExpress/Logify.Alert.Clients/js/Logify.Alert.JS/README.md

 #### addBreadcrumbs(breadcrumb)

 Adds a new instance to a collection of manual breadcrumbs attached to a report.
-The total breadcrumbs size is limited by 1000 instances (or **3 Mb**) per one crash report by defaul.
+The total breadcrumbs size is limited by 100 instances (or **3 Mb**) per one crash report by default.
 To change the maximum allowed size of attached breadcrumbs, use the *breadcrumbsMaxCount* property.

 ```javascript
 client.addBreadcrumbs({ "dateTime": new Date().toUTCString(), "event": "manual", "message": "A manually added breadcrumb" });